Kitchen Stewardship | Real Food and Natural Living

 • table salt (use Celtic or Real Salt)

-Tips for canning salsa:
+Tips for Canning Salsa:

 • When you slice jalapenos, smart people should wear gloves.
 I know you’re wise like that.
 You probably won’t just “try” to not touch the seeds and then make this your mantra for the rest of the night: “Don’t touch your eyes.
 Don’t touch your eyes.
 Don’t touch your eyes.”

 • On food processing for salsa: Make short layers instead of trying to pack it full.
 It’s easier to get larger pieces that way instead of mush.
 Also, use the pulse instead of just turning it on.
 The impact of gravity between each pulse also avoids mush.
+Do not drain the liquid off or add any thickeners, as that’s not safe for canning.

 • On adjusting recipes: I know you want to “make this your own,” but with canning recipes, you can only do so much.
 It’s important for food safety to have the proper ratio of acidic to non-acidic foods.
 The tomatoes are acidic, but the peppers, onions, and garlic are not.
-That’s why you must add the vinegar, and you can’t really mess with the amounts of peppers.
+That’s why you must add the vinegar (no substitutions), and you can’t really mess with the amounts of peppers.
 You could, however, fiddle with green peppers and colored bells, or sub some of the jalapenos out for a milder pepper if you don’t like it so spicy.
 Just don’t be too generous with your helpings and overdo the amounts.
 That’s one thing I love about this recipe – it gives quantities in cups, rather than forcing me to scratch my head and wonder which onion is “small” and which green pepper fits the “medium” category.
 See this article on Modifying Canning Recipes and Food Safety for more details.

 • On adjusting the heat: You can use seeds in part or all of your jalapenos.
 Seeds add heat; I leave them in about half the peppers.
 That’s for “hot” salsa!
 Also, you can seek out hot peppers with more stripes or “cracks” if you like spicy, as they naturally carry a zing.